-Your dog can’t tell you exactly what your dogs dream is about, but the same as people (or hopefully they are chasing squirrels), it could be about a whole host of things.
-You will also see plenty of other unusual behaviour when they’re sleeping, such as:
+Your dog can’t tell you exactly what your dog’s dream is about, but the same as people (or hopefully, they are chasing squirrels), it could be about a whole host of things.
+You will also see plenty of other dog dreaming noises when your dog barking while sleeping, such as:

 - Riding a Bike

-The best course of action is to consult with your dog’s veterinarian if you have any concerns about your dog barking while they sleep or think its related to other health issues.
+The best action is to consult your dog’s veterinarian if you have any concerns about your dog barking while they sleep or think it’s related to other health issues.
 However slight, there is the possibility that this could be a sign of something else going on with your furry friend, such as a seizure problem.
 But I want to stress it’s improbable there’s something more sinister at play here; it’s typically normal behaviour if they bark in their sleep.

 Is It Normal For Dogs To Bark In Their Sleep?

-We all worry about our dogs, and when they exhibit some kind of unusual behaviour, of course, we’re concerned.
-The fact is all dogs bark in their sleep, and once you appreciate it’s completely normal behaviour you can relax and watch without any concerns or think you should wake them up.
+We all worry about our dogs, and when they exhibit unusual behaviour, we’re concerned.
+All dogs bark in their sleep, and once you appreciate it’s completely normal behaviour, you can relax and watch without any concerns or think you should wake them up.
 They are probably having a good night’s sleep.

 What Do Dogs Have Nightmares About?